ansys/pymapdl/doc/source/user_guide/krylov.rst

 --------------------------

 Call the :func:`solve <ansys.mapdl.core.krylov.KrylovSolver.solve>` method to
-reduce the system of equations, and then solve at each frequency.
-The following code solves from 0 Hz to 1000 Hz with 100 intervals in between, with stepped loading.
+reduce the system of equations and solve at each frequency.
+This code solves from 0 Hz to 1000 Hz with 100 intervals in between, with stepped loading:

 .. code:: py